Christmas Blanket Knitting Pattern

 This blanket pattern is great for any advanced beginners who are learning how to knit fair isle.

-For more free blanket patterns please take a look at these posts:
+For more free blanket patterns, please take a look below and add them to your knit-list:

 Christmas Blanket Pattern